Answers About the Molds

 A: Your bat was probably not given the thorough initial drying that it needed to drive off the water used in the plaster mix.
 Force dry your bat after you’ve poured it.
 Warm air flow is best but not over 120 degrees.
 A dry bat should release your plate in about 24 hours.
 Drying molds properly promotes good strength development, uniform absorption and reduced efflorescence.

-My new bats are mushy instead of hard and dry?
+Q: My new bats are mushy instead of hard and dry?
 What is causing this?

 A: Old plaster that has not been kept dry will not set up properly.
 For best results, store plaster indoors in a dry, stable environment (Lidded barrel).
 A good plaster mix will get very warm from the chemical reaction that takes place while it is setting up in the mold.